Have Fun Learning English

 The UK is governed by the Cabinet ( 20 leading ministers + the Prime Minister).
 The supreme legislative body is the Parliament, this is split into two houses - The lower house is The House of Commons 5 years (elected).
 The Upper house is The House of Lords which currently has hereditiary and life peerage members, although this is under review.

-There is no written constitution in the UK (common law, conventions)
+There is no codified constitution in the UK (common law, court judgements, conventions, and acts of Parliament) More Information

 There are 3 main parties Conservative (Tories) (right wing), Labour (left wing) and the Liberal Democrats (middle of the road).